 Just down from the Windmill you will find these buildings and some great views of the Hinom Valley and Mount Zion.
 Near the hotel there is a small museum with the story of the secret cable car that supplied Mount Zion in 1948.

-Menahem Begin was a pre-state freedom fighter (and leader of the Irgun – IZL) turned politician.
+Menahem Begin was a pre-state freedom fighter-turned politician.
 He was in opposition until 1977 when he became Prime Minister.
 During his time in office he made peace with Egypt and launched the Lebanon War.
-The Menahem Begin Center covers the story of the prime minister and some of the important history (See Begin Center) St Andrew’s is a beautiful building and a little taste of Scotland.
+The Menahem Begin Center covers the story of the prime minister and some of the important history (See Begin Center).
+St. Andrew’s is a beautiful building and a little taste of Scotland.

 YMCA & the King David Hotel